 Savanna adds that if you’re considering being a PA, you also need to be okay with the fact that you’re going to make less money than a doctor.
 And you’re going to make money for them.
 For her, she’s fine with that.
 She sees herself as her physician’s assistant.
-It would have been otherwise if they didn’t have a great working relationship.If you're considering being a PA, you need to be okay with the fact that you're going to make less money than a doctor.
+Maybe she would feel differently if they didn’t have such a great working relationship.If you're considering being a PA, you need to be okay with the fact that you're going to make less money than a doctor.
 And you're going to make money for them.Click To Tweet

-She knows that she makes money for the practice.
-But she’s also compensated very fairly for her time.
+She knows that she makes money for the practice, but she’s also compensated very fairly for her time.
 And she doesn’t have to deal with any of the administrative stuff.
 She comes to work, she sees patients, and she goes home.

-[48:07] What I Hated about Medical School and Thinking You’re Not Smart Enough
+[48:07] What I Hated about Medical School

-Another thing I want to stress is how students go and think they’re not smart enough to be a doctor so they’ll be a PA.
+Another thing I want to stress is how students go and think they’re not smart enough to be a doctor, so they’ll be a PA.
 This is just silly.
 As Savanna mentioned earlier, they’re learning the same stuff.
-They’re learning a lot less of it for a shorter amount of time.You don't have to be a genius to do well in medical school.
+They’re just learning a lot less of it for a shorter amount of time.You don't have to be a genius to do well in medical school.
 You just have to work hard.Click To Tweet

 [51:24] People with Lower GPAs Switching to PA School

-[55:33] Last Thoughts
+[55:33] Final Thoughts